 "Innegra is a material that’s not carbon at all.
 It’s actually a plastic — it’s polypropylene.
 Polypropylene doesn’t tear or rip at all.
 It’s not stiff or particularly strong, but it’s incredibly tough.
 What we’re doing when we layer in the Innegra with the carbon, we’re adding a layer of toughness in and amongst the really strong and stiff fibers.

 "It provides what is almost like a skeleton.
 If you were to have a bad crash on a regular carbon bike and you just hop up and started riding again, you may have damaged your bike to where 10 miles down the road it might break in two just from the regular stresses of riding.
 But the Innegra kind of holds everything together, and you can get home.
 The idea isn’t to prevent it from breaking but to prevent it from breaking catastrophically.
 Because it’s a dissimilar material, the laminate actually does dampen some of the vibrations too."

 6. Allied builds high-performance road bikes like the Alfa, but it has a love affair with gravel cycling.

 Arkansas has some of the best gravel riding in the world.
-The people at Allied are passionate about riding gravel so building some of the best gravel bikes possible and winning Dirty Kanza were the inevitable result.
+The people at Allied are passionate about riding gravel so building some of the best gravel bikes possible and winning major gravel events were inevitable results.
 Allied now offers two high-performance gravel models to suit rider needs and terrain.

 BQ: "Most of the folks here have a deep background in road cycling and our experience is no different from a lot of other folks in America who are becoming more concerned about the dangers on the road.
 The cool thing is that the industry as a whole is adapting to build bikes that handle really well on gravel roads so you get all the love of road cycling with none of the traffic and a lot more adventure.
 You can get out to places you might otherwise never go.